AhmedOsamaMath/Portfolio/README.md

 # Personal Portfolio Website

 Welcome to my portfolio website repository!
-This website showcases my journey as a Data Scientist, featuring my projects, skills, and professional experience in data analysis and machine learning.
+This website showcases my journey as a Software Engineer, highlighting my projects, technical skills, and professional experience in software development and engineering.

 ## 🚀 Live Demo